Skip to main content

 Each company chooses to take action on these drivers in a slightly different way.
 However, we felt it would be useful to provide three insights into what real-life companies have done.

-At Vend, learning and development were identified as a high driver of engagement.
-In their June 2016 engagement survey, 79% of people at Vend favorably rated the statement: “I have access to the learning and development I need to do my current job well.”
+Vend identified learning and development as a high driver of engagement.
+In their June 2016 engagement survey, 79% of the company’s employees favorably rated the statement: “I have access to the learning and development I need to do my current job well.”

-To continuously improve on this factor, they began empowering people to make decisions that fit with their career and encouraging managers to have conversations with their teams about individual learning and development.
+To continuously improve on this factor, Vend leadership began empowering people to make decisions that fit with their careers and encouraging managers to have conversations with their teams about individual learning and development.

 You can read the full Vend case study here.